openjdk/guide/src/guide/jbs-jdk-bug-system.md

 <ul>
         <li>Once a bug is marked as fixed there is now the option of someone, other than the person that fixed it, marking it as [Verified]{.jbs-field} to confirm that the issue is fix after testing; marking it as [Fix Failed]{.jbs-field} if it did not solve the issue; or, [Not Verified]{.jbs-field} to indicate that it wasn't explicitly tested.
 Note that the UI does not highlight when [Fix Failed]{.jbs-field} has been set, you need to look for the [Verification]{.jbs-label} Field at the bottom of the left-hand colum in the Details section.</li>
 </ul><br />
-    If there is not a fix in the repo (and so no associated changeset) then the issue should not be marked as [Fixed]{.jbs-field}, but set to [Delivered]{.jbs-field}<br />
+    If there is not a fix in the repo (and so no associated changeset) then the issue should not be marked as [Fixed]{.jbs-field}, but set to [Delivered]{.jbs-field}.<br />
     If you know that an issue was fixed, try searching for the issue that resolved it and close it as a duplicate of that issue.
 If that would entail a significant effort, and/or it isn't a critical issue, close it out as Not Reproducible.<br />
     </td>
 </tr>
 <tr>
     <td class="dictionary">[Won't Fix]{.jbs-field}</td>
-    <td class="dictionary">Used when the issue is describing behavior which, while maybe problematic or not ideal, is not going to be changed - for compatibility reasons for example</td>
+    <td class="dictionary">Used when the issue is describing behavior which, while maybe problematic or not ideal, is not going to be changed - for compatibility reasons for example.</td>
 </tr>
 <tr>
     <td class="dictionary">[Duplicate]{.jbs-field}</td>
     <td class="dictionary">Where the same issue is described in another issue then close one against the other as a [Duplicate]{.jbs-field}.
-In general the new issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok.
-Remember to add a [duplicates]{.jbs-field} link - not a [relates to]{.jbs-field} link</td>
+In general the new issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok. <br />
+     Note: if you use "Close" button then you get the UI that allows you to set the Resolution as "Duplicate" and link to the issue which is duplicated.
+However, if you use "Resolve" then the ability to add the link in the UI is not there, and you need to make sure you remember to manually link in the duplicate issue.</td>
 </tr>
 <tr>
     <td class="dictionary">[Incomplete]{.jbs-field}</td>
-    <td class="dictionary">Described above</td>
+    <td class="dictionary">Described above.</td>
 </tr>
 <tr>
     <td class="dictionary">[Cannot Reproduce]{.jbs-field}</td>
     <td class="dictionary">Use when a reproducer is provided (or clear steps) but it is not possible to see the same behavior.
-When you can't reproduce an issue, where feasible try on the release the issue was reported against, as a way of confirming that it is indeed addressed on the latest release, rather than you not having the right environment in which to reproduce the issue</td>
+When you can't reproduce an issue, where feasible try on the release the issue was reported against, as a way of confirming that it is indeed addressed on the latest release, rather than you not having the right environment in which to reproduce the issue.</td>
 </tr>
 <tr>
     <td class="dictionary">[Other]{.jbs-field}</td>
-    <td class="dictionary">Used where none of the other statuses fit the situation</td>
+    <td class="dictionary">Used where none of the other statuses fit the situation.</td>
 </tr>
 <tr>
     <td class="dictionary">[Future Project]{.jbs-field}</td>
-    <td class="dictionary">This status is not recommended</td>
+    <td class="dictionary">This status is not recommended.</td>
 </tr>
 <tr>
     <td class="dictionary">[External]{.jbs-field}</td>